-Front Yard Fence: (Residential) Residential- A front yard fence a minimum of 2 feet and a maximum of 4 feet in height is encouraged to maintain spatial edge of street.
+Front Yard Fence: Residential - A front yard fence a minimum of 2 feet and a maximum of 4 (Residential) feet in height is encouraged to maintain spatial edge of street.
 No chain link, vinyl, split rail, or barbed wire is allowed.
-Street Wall/Wall Opening: A vehicle entry way, as part of a street wall, shall be a maximum width of 20 feet (residential) and 24 feet (commercial); a pedestrian entry way shall be a maximum width of 6 feet.
+Street Wall/Wall A vehicle entry way, as part of a street wall, shall be a maximum width of Opening: 20 feet (residential) and 24 feet (commercial); a pedestrian entry way shall Opening. be a maximum width of 6 feet.
 Building No part of any building, except overhanging eaves, awnings, balconies, bay Projections: windows, stoops and other architectural features shall encroach beyond the minimum front setback line.
-Stoop Encroachments: Stoops may encroach upon the front setback line by the following distances but not encroach in the street right of way.
+Stoop Stoons may encroach upon the front cothack line by the following distances Encroachments: Stoops may encroach upon the front setback line by the following distances but not encroach in the street right of way.
+Literoacimients. but not encroach in the street right of way.
 Garages: Detached garages shall be located a minimum of 20 feet from any street right of way.
 Driveways: Driveways are encouraged to be on the secondary street frontage.
 Driveways shall be paved and a minimum of 8 feet wide and a maximum of 20 feet wide.
 Parking: Residential-Vehicle parking areas shall be located only on driveways or designated parking areas and shall not extend into the street right of way or sidewalk.
-Commercial- Parking shall be located to rear of the property to the greatest extent possible.
+Commercial - Parking shall be located to rear of the property to the greatest extent possible.
 Parking on a side yard is limited to no more than 60 feet wide or 40% of the lot width.
 Screening and/or street wall is required for parking areas along a street.
 Accessory Accessory structures shall be located a minimum of 20 feet from any street Structures: right of way and 5 feet from either side or rear property line.
 Landscaping: Landscaping is encouraged but shall not extend into any street sidewalk or travel way.
 Street trees are encouraged.
-Foundation Planting: Foundation plantings are encouraged but should be pruned and maintained with enough clearance from the building facade to encourage air circulation.
+Foundation Coundation plantings are appropriately to be added to the country of and and are the country of Foundation Planting: Foundation plantings are encouraged but should be pruned and maintained with enough clearance from the building facade to encourage air i iaiitiiig. circulation.
+L 1